-The four series were chain linked to a reference year of 2008.
+We linked the four series together by using 2008 as the reference year and then extending backwards to 1961.
 That is, the year-over-year growth rates from each series were applied consecutively beginning in 2008 and working backwards.

 There are few errors / inconsistencies in the data which we noted when constructing the chained dollar estimates.
 In particular, a few series seem to imply that the chained dollar output of a single industry greatly exceeded that of all industries.
 For example, our raw calculations from the data suggest that the total output of metal ores and concentrates by primary industry was 51 times greater than total output of metal ores and concentrates by all industries.
-This sort of error can lead to nonsensical results when constructing the direct requirements tables.
-To http://www23.statcan.gc.ca/imdb-bmdi/document/1401\D11\T9\V1-eng.pdf avoid these sorts of problems, we have treated any extreme year-over-year quantity changes in the data exceeding a factor of 5 times as simply being constant (no growth).
+This led to nonsensical results when constructing the direct requirements tables.
+To avoid these sorts of problems, we have treated any extreme year-over-year quantity changes in the data exceeding a factor of 5 times as simply being constant (no growth).
 One may be concerned that this adjustment may eliminate some of the most important shifts in the input-structure through time.
-In practice we do not think that this should be a major concern, as this adjustment changes a very small number of estimates.
+In practice, we do not think that this should be a major concern, as this adjustment changes a very small number of estimates.
+In practice, we do not think that this should be a major concern, as this adjustment changes a very small number of estimates.